panadda-hewett/IaC-AWS-ECS/README.md

 # Deployment Steps:

 1. Deploy 2 VPCs a.
+Create CloudFormation stack for template: VPC_template.json

+   This template will create:
+   1. 2 VPCs
+   2. 2 subnets for 2 availability zones for load balancing VPC1
+   3. 1 subnet for VPC2
+   4. ACL network (Allow all traffic as default)
+   5. Route Tables
+   6. Internet Gateway
-Create CloudFormation stack for template: VPC_template.json This template will create:  2 VPC2   2 subnets for 2 availability zones for load balancing VPC1  1 subnet for VPC2  ACL network (Allow all traffic as default)  Route Tables   Internet Gateway  VPC peering (so these 2 VPCs can communicate to each other privately) Note: Be mindful of overlapping IP addresses in these 2 VPCs when select CidrBlock for VPC and subnet.
+   7. VPC peering (so these 2 VPCs can communicate to each other privately)

+   Note: Be mindful of overlapping IP addresses in these 2 VPCs when select CidrBlock for VPC and subnet.

    Example: powershell and AWS cli